 01 of 27

-This container garden design was a cooperative effort between myself and floral designer, Liz Micheels, of Artful Blooms in Newton, Mass.
+This container garden design was a cooperative effort between Kerry Michaels and floral designer, Liz Micheels, of Artful Blooms in Newton, Mass.
 With help and advice from Bill Cullina, Director of Horticulture/Plant Curator for Coastal Maine Botanical Gardens.Continue to 2 of 27 below.

 02 of 27

-I put my Baby Croc planters on my back steps, but you can also hang these on a wall, by tying string to the backs.
-If you want your Baby Croc planters to look like they are floating, use nylon fishing line.Continue to 3 of 27 below.
+You can place these on your back steps or hand them on a wall by tying some string to the backs.
+If you want them to look like they're floating use nylon fishing line.Continue to 3 of 27 below.

 03 of 27